Scottie Pippen: Player profile

-On offense, Pippen relied primarily on his remarkable athleticism to gain an advantage over his defender; he slashed towards the basket for higher percentage shots.
+On offense, Pippen relied primarily on his athleticism to gain an advantage over his defender; he slashed towards the basket for higher percentage shots.
 Early in his career, Pippen was not an adept jump shooter; he struggled when shooting directly on a line to the basket.
 He favored shooting his jump shots—mid-range and three-pointers—on an angle.
 He could regularly bank the ball off the backboard into the basket.
 He honed his jump shot over the course of his career and became more effective at scoring from distance later in his career.

 Legacy

-Pippen is remembered as one of the greatest basketball defenders of all time, and one of the most versatile and agile players overall.
-In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Pippen as the 32nd greatest player in NBA history.
-Much like fellow Bulls teammate Michael Jordan, he provided tenacious on-the-ball perimeter defense or tough interior defense, and was particularly effective as a help defender.
-He was gifted with extraordinary athleticism, even compared with other professional athletes, and skills in areas that bode well for basketball.
+Pippen is remembered as one of the greatest basketball defenders of all time as well as one of the most versatile and agile players overall.
+In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time and named Pippen as the 32nd greatest player in NBA history.
+Much like fellow Bulls teammate Michael Jordan, he provided tenacious on-the-ball perimeter defense, tough interior defense, and significant talent as a help defender.
+Gifted with extraordinary athleticism, even when compared with other professional athletes, Pippen demonstrated substantial skill in multiple areas well-suited for basketball.

 Pippen's unusually long arms (with a 88 in wingspan) and jumping agility helped him clog the passing lanes on defense, block shots from behind on players that had managed to pass him by, grab seemingly out-of-reach rebounds, make unusual plays in mid-air, and make passes around defenders that most players are physically unable to make.
 He often led the Bulls in assists and blocks as a result.
 He was also known as a selfless player, and his team-focused approach to the game was a key component in the Bulls' championship wins.
 His career assists total of 6,135 (5.2 per game), which was 23rd all-time among all players when he retired, is a testament to that approach.

 Pippen's intense work ethic and athletic physique gave him the ability to consistently make highlight-reel plays, such as applying defensive intensity, forcing a turnover, stealing the ball, and starting a one-man fast break that he would finish with a thunderous slam dunk.
 As he himself has attested, he and Jordan would compete to see who could force more turnovers and produce more offense from defense in each game (fast-break points).
 During the 1990 Slam Dunk Contest, Pippen exhibited his leaping ability with a dunk from the free-throw line.
 He was an athletic finisher at the rim, both with slam dunks and a skillful finger roll that he added to his skill set over time.
 He was also a prolific perimeter shooter for the time, taking about 3,000 and making almost 1,000 three-pointers in his career.